 Turtles are quiet and unassuming creatures with shells covering their body that’s made of bone and part of the spine.
-The United States is home to more than 50 species of freshwater and terrestrial turtles, boasting of having 18% of the world’s population of turtles living here.
+The United States is home to more than 50 species of freshwater and terrestrial turtles.
 Most of these species are found in the southern portion of the country that has a warmer climate.

 If you’re wondering if a turtle can live without its shell, the answer is no, and we’ll tell you why.
 A turtle’s shell serves as its armored protection from predators.
 You’ve probably seen a pet turtle tuck its head, legs, and tail into its shell when it feels threatened and that’s exactly what these reptiles do in the wild.

 We’ve put together answers to some of the most commonly asked questions about turtles and their shells to help you learn more.

 What Does a Turtle Look Like Without a Shell?